 Links Fore Health

 The Links Fore Health golf outing is back by popular demand!
-Proceeds from the outing help underwrite the MHA Health Foundation and its Ludwig Community Benefits awards, which recognize the programs and services Michigan hospitals provide at low or no cost to improve the quality of health and life.
-Not only does your Links Fore Health registration go for a good cause, golfing is fun, good exercise and people of all skill levels can enjoy the nine-hole scramble format — and we include the popular golf ball toss for good measure!
-Register individually or in pairs, and we’ll assign you to a group of four.
+Proceeds from the outing help underwrite the MHA Health Foundation and its Ludwig Community Benefit awards, which recognize the programs and services Michigan hospitals provide at low or no cost to improve the quality of health and life.
+New this year!
+MHA will “drive” your experience to new levels!
+A golf professional will challenge players to “beat the pro” on a hole, providing friendly competition among players, with wagers benefitting the MHA Ludwig Community Benefit Award fund.
+Please register for the outing individually or in pairs of two.
 Prizes are given in a variety of categories, including lowest score and longest putt.
-Children under age 18 must golf with a parent.
+Children under the age of 18 must golf with a parent.

-You can register online for the MHA Annual Membership Meeting online or by completing and returning a registration form.
-All registration materials and appropriate fees must be returned to the MHA on or before May 27.
-Credit card payment is required when registering online.
+You can register for the MHA Annual Membership Meeting online.
+All registration materials and appropriate fees must be returned to the MHA on or before May 26.
+Credit card payment is required when registering.

 All spouses and guests must pay the registration fee to receive a nametag that permits entrance to receptions and events.
 This fee also includes attendance at any or all of the general sessions.
 Guests include children ages 18 and older and others who are not employees, governing board members or medical staff of registering organizations.